s3cur3/tylerayoung.com/collections/_posts/2023-08-13-migrations.md

 [Migrating elephants photo by <a href="https://unsplash.com/@sergiferrete" rel="nofollow">Sergi Ferrete</a> on <a href="https://unsplash.com/photos/YXwt-vJ3szA" rel="nofollow">Unsplash</a>]

+This is a tiny little to-purpose framework for data migrations we've used at Felt.
+It's based on David Bernheisel's outstanding [Safe Ecto Migrations](https://fly.io/phoenix-files/safe-ecto-migrations/) series, specifically his [Batching Deterministic Data](https://fly.io/phoenix-files/backfilling-data/#batching-deterministic-data) pattern for backfill migrations.

+(I'm going to be speaking at greater length about this in [my ElixirConf 2023 talk](https://2023.elixirconf.com/presenters#speakers)... until then, this is probably a little cryptic.)

 Here's what a simple migration looks like using the framework (really just a single [`Behaviour`](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html#behaviours))—we'll break down each component of this below.

 ```elixir